microsoft/aed-content-nasa-su20/Learn/rocks-project/3-read-and-train-data/includes/5-how-computers-read-images.md

-# Viewing Images in Python
+# Discover how Computers Understand Images

 Now that we have our data cleaned and separated a question might arise to how the computer actually reads these images.